jannis-baum/bachelor-thesis/thesis/chapters/3_2-implementation.md

 ![The Annotation Interface's *Home* page
 \label{anni-home}](images/anni-home.png)

+#### *Bricks* page group

-\bigskip \noindent By navigating to the *Bricks* page group, the user can view, create, modify and delete \glspl{brick} in multiple languages.
-The initially visible \glsa{brick} overview offers filtering by the \glsa{brick}s' category, and setting the language they are displayed in.
+By navigating to the *Bricks* page group, the user can view, create, modify and delete \glspl{brick} in multiple languages.
+The initially visible \glsa{brick}
+overview offers filtering by the \glsa{brick}s' category, and setting the language they are displayed in.
 The category filter and selected display language states are stored using the before mentioned React Contexts provided through the `Layout` component and are thereby persistent across navigation within the *Bricks* page group.

 When clicking on an existing \glsa{brick} to edit it, and when adding a new one, the user can define translations for the \glsa{brick} by writing into a text